shitwolfymakes/Escape/README.md

 Instructions for playing Escape!:
 1. Please ensure you have the Eclipse IDE and Java 8 or 9.
-2. Clone or download the Escape! repository from https://github.com/UTSA-CS-3443/Escape
+2. Clone or download the Escape! repository
 3. Import project into Eclipse
 4. Double click main and run the program